s1Moinuddin/TMDBMovies/README.md

 ## Notes
 ### 1. Popular movie list api does not have any option to fetch with genre.
 For this I've filtered existing popular movie list with genre.
+### 2. In Production app the View Controllers folder will be refactored to Features.
+Under Features there will be folders for each feature of the app.